muziejus/wandering-rocks/markdown/wanderingrocks.md

 4. Katey and Boody Dedalus arrive home.
 Maggy offers them soup.

-5. Blazes Boylan orders a package to be sent to Molly at Thornton’s and flirts with the shopgirl.
+5. Blazes Boylan orders a package at Thornton’s to be sent to Molly and leers at the shopgirl.

 6. Stephen Dedalus and Almidano Artifoni talk by Trinity College.
 Artifoni misses his tram.